dbactual/thomaspaine-www/content/works/to-the-citizens-of-the-united-states.md

    them as imposters and hypocrites in both.

-   Those who once figured as leaders under the assumed and fraudulent name of *federalism* (but who are since gone, not into honorable and peaceable retirement, like *John Dickinson* and *Charles Thomson* (John Dickinson, the respectable author of the farmer's letters before the revolution began.
+   Those who once figured as leaders under the assumed and fraudulent name of *federalism,* (but who are since gone, not into honorable and peaceable retirement, like *John Dickinson* and *Charles Thomson* (1) but into obscurity and oblivion, like John Adams and
-   Charles Thomson, the faithful secretary of the old congress during the revolution.- Author.) but into obscurity and oblivion, like John Adams and John Jay), had some plans in contemplation which they concealed from their deluded adherents, but those plans can be discovered through the gauzy, but clumsy, veil of conduct those leaders adopted. "*No cover is large enough to hide itself*" says the Spanish proverb.
+   John Jay) had some plans in contemplation which they concealed from their deluded adherents, but those plans can be discovered through the gauzy, but clumsy, veil of conduct those leaders adopted. "*No cover is large enough to hide itself,*" says the Spanish proverb.

    It requires more artifice and management to disguise and conceal sinister designs than schemers are aware of.
 A man never turns a rogue but he turns a fool.
 He incautiously lets out something by which those he intended to cheat or impose upon begin to *find him out*.
-Whereas truth is a straight forward thing, even an ignorant man will not blunder in a true story-nor can an artful man keep a false story straight.
+Whereas truth is a straight forward thing, even an ignorant man will not blunder in a true story &mdash; nor can an artful man keep a false story straight.

-   But those leaders, supposing themselves in a higher position than what common observation would reach, presume, on their supposed consequence and the expected credulity of their adherents, to impose on the nation by clamorous and false pretences, for the purpose of raising a standing army of fifty thousand men; and when they had got that army the mask would have
+   But those leaders, supposing themselves in a higher position than what common observation would reach, presumed, on their supposed consequence and the expected credulity of their adherents, to impose on the nation by clamorous and false pretences, for the purpose of raising a standing army of fifty thousand men; and when they had got that army the mask would have